Giftbit/Lightrail-API-V2-Docs/docs/lightrail-ui.md

 **Note:** #17 provides a label to pass for the completed redemption step. #18 is the the href for where the button will redirect users on redemption completion.

 ## Support
-Looking for an example?
-Check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp) which is a working example of the entire Drop-in Gift Card solution.

 Contact us any time at hello@lightrail.com —- we are here to help.